On this page

 Most analysis questions follow this pattern:

-2. Retrieve: Get full definitions and metadata
+2. Retrieve: Get full definitions and metadata.

-3. Query: Execute data queries and analysis
+3. Query: Execute data queries and return results.

-4. Analyze: Ask follow-up questions and dive deeper
+4. Analyze: Ask follow-up questions and dive deeper.

-Creation workflow
+Creation and editing workflow

-2. Configure: Specify parameters and settings through conversation.
+2. Configure: Specify parameters and settings conversationally.

 Plugins